GustavoSantiago113/MiniAid/README.md

 3. Perform segmentation to isolate specific areas of the images.
 4. Download the segmented image to share in your social media.
 5. Generate a point cloud from the uploaded images.
-6. (Optional) Remove outliers from the point cloud and refine it.
+6. (Optional) Increase the confidence from the model to refine it.
-7. Generate a 3D mesh from the point cloud.
-8. Download the point cloud or mesh for further use.
+7. Download the point cloud for further use.

 ## Future Optimizations

-1. Improved Segmentation:
-    * Enhance segmentation accuracy using advanced models or fine-tuning.
-    * Add support for interactive segmentation adjustments.

-2. Performance Improvements:
-    * Optimize point cloud and mesh generation for faster processing.

-3. User Interface Enhancements:
+1. User Interface Enhancements:
-    * Add real-time previews for segmentation and reconstruction.
     * Improve the design and responsiveness of the web interface.

-4. Additional Features:
+2. Additional Features:
     * Support for exporting meshes in multiple formats (e.g., STL, OBJ).
     * Add tools for texture mapping and model refinement.

-5. Collaboration Features:
+3. Collaboration Features:
     * Enable cloud-based storage and sharing of models and images.
     * Add version control for reconstruction and segmentation tasks.